jbliley/ebook_fix/docs/analysis_roadmap.md

 positives on any existing sample book and no other change to their output.

+## Next: hardcoded text-color detection (let the e-reader choose)

+Raised by Jacob (2026-09-10), prompted by a real book whose CSS forced body text to black.
+Goal stated plainly: the e-reader itself should decide text color, especially for body text -- not the book's own stylesheet.
+Explicitly not limited to black; any hardcoded color on text this project can confidently identify as "the reading system's job, not the book's" is in scope, per Jacob.

+Why this matters beyond looking wrong in daylight mode: reading systems with a dark/night theme normally swap the background to a dark color and expect text color to follow along, either because the stylesheet left it unset (inherits/recalculates cleanly) or because the reading system's own dark-mode engine overrides it.
+A hardcoded text color defeats that override in less capable reading apps, which is the actual failure mode -- not (or not only) a cosmetic complaint.

+Unscoped so far -- real open questions before this can be built:
+- **Where "hardcoded color" actually lives.** Could be inline `style="color: ..."` on individual elements, a `color` rule in the book's own CSS on `body`/`p`/a class selector, or (less common but real) a `<font color="...">` legacy tag.
+Each needs a different detection approach; inline and `<font>` are probably safe to treat the same way; a CSS rule needs to know whether it's targeting body text broadly or something narrower.
+- **Body text vs. everything else.** Jacob's own framing already draws this line -- body text should never fight the reading system.
+  Other uses of hardcoded color are much less clear-cut: a pull-quote, a stylized chapter-heading initial, a "special" character's dialogue color, a warning/note box -- these are often *intentional* author design choices, and blindly stripping color from all of them risks breaking real, deliberate formatting.
+Needs a real rule for what counts as "body text" structurally (the main narrative flow) versus everything else, not just "text color set anywhere in the book."
+- **What "fix" means once found.** Removing the `color` property entirely (safest, lets inheritance/the reading system fully decide) vs. rewriting it to something theme-aware isn't a real option in EPUB CSS the way it might be on the web (no standard `prefers-color-scheme`-equivalent reading systems reliably honor) -- so removal is likely the only real fix, not a rewrite.
+- **Confidence and false positives.** A book using off-black (`#1a1a1a`) or off-white intentionally for a stylistic reason is a real possibility, not just noise -- same "don't guess on genuinely ambiguous cases" principle as everything else in this project.
+  Whatever the detection rule ends up being needs a real answer for what's confident enough to flag (or fix) versus what needs a person's own eyes first.

+No sample book currently in `examples/` exercises this (Jacob's German test book, which did, is being deleted) -- a real sample with a hardcoded-color stylesheet would help scope and verify this properly whenever it's picked up.

 ## Next: Case 3 -- anthology/omnibus support, or in-body Contents-page linking

 Two independent, unscoped items, neither currently a priority: